Voiceless postalveolar fricative

-A voiceless postalveolar fricative is a type of consonantal sound used in some spoken languages.
+A voiceless postalveolar fricative is a type of consonantal sound used in many spoken languages.
 The International Phonetic Association uses the term voiceless postalveolar fricative only for the sound [ ʃ ], but it also describes the voiceless postalveolar non-sibilant fricative [ɹ̠̊˔], for which there are significant perceptual differences.

 Voiceless palato-alveolar fricative

 A voiceless palato-alveolar fricative or voiceless domed postalveolar fricative is a type of consonantal sound used in many languages, including English.
 In English, it is usually spelled sh, as in ship.